Warning! There have been changes to the course - please refer to the transition information

 Choose your subjects

 Students can select their minor sequences from those listed below.
-Students can complete a co-major in Sociology by undertaking the two minors in Sociology as listed below (Sociology of Contemporary Societies Minor units plus Sociology Minor units).
+Students can complete a co-major in Sociology by undertaking the two minors in Sociology as listed below (Sociology of Contemporary Societies Minor units plus Sociology Minor subjects).

-Electives can be any undergraduate unit offered by Open Universities Australia.
+Electives can be any undergraduate subject offered by Open Universities Australia.
 (Note: students choosing the Social Statistics Minor, the Sociology of Contemporary Societies Minor or the Sociology co-major will be required to select an additional elective unit in this discipline.)